 We organised a cooking lesson at Riad BE which we really enjoyed.
 The lesson started with a trip to the souk to buy fresh ingredients from the farmer stalls.
 We then took the food back to the riad’s rooftop, where with help, from Maleekah (meaning queen in Arabic – she was the queen of cooking!) we cooked tagines and a vegetable pastry starter.
 It was a fun experience for an overcast day, and we learned a new skill.
 It’s not until you get home, you realise how much you miss tagine!

-Read our blog providing inspiration in Marrakesh for places to visit based around art and culture.
+Read the blog providing inspiration in Marrakesh for places to visit based around art and culture.